pxslip/db-studio/docs/reference/sdk.md

 // typeof(settings) is a partial BlogSettings object
 ```

-You can also extend the Directus system type information by providing type information for system collections as well.
+You can also extend the d9 system type information by providing type information for system collections as well.

 ```ts
 import { Directus } from '@wbce-d9/sdk';